-The Company has entered into collaboration agreements to commercialize both Oxtellar XR and Trokendi XR outside of the U.S., which involve the right to use the Company's intellectual property as a functional license.
+The Company has entered into collaboration agreements to commercialize both Oxtellar XR and Trokendi XR outside of the U.S., which agreements include the right to use the Company's intellectual property as a functional license.
 These agreements generally include an up-front license fee and ongoing milestone payments upon the achievement of specific events.
-These agreements may also require minimum royalty payments based on sales of products developed from the applicable intellectual property.
+These agreements may also require minimum royalty payments, based on sales of products developed from the applicable intellectual property.

-Up-front license fees are recognized once the license has been delivered to the customer.
+Up-front license fees are recognized once the license has been executed between the Company and its licensee.

-Milestones are a form of variable consideration that are recognized when either the underlying events have been achieved (i.e., event-based milestone) or the sales-based targets have been met by the collaborative partner (i.e., sales-based milestone).
+Milestones are a form of variable consideration that are recognized when either the underlying events have been achieved (i.e., event-based milestone) or when the sales-based targets have been met by the collaborative partner (i.e., sales-based milestone).
 Both types of milestone payments are non-refundable.
-The Company evaluates whether achieving the milestones is considered probable and estimates the amount to be included in the transaction price using the most likely amount method.
-This can involve management's judgment that includes assessing factors that are outside of the Company's influence, such as: likelihood of regulatory success; availability of third party information; and expected duration of time until achievement of event.
+The Company evaluates whether achieving the milestones is considered probable and estimates the amount of the milestone to be included in the transaction price using the most likely amount method.
+The value of the associated milestone is not included in the transaction price if it is probable that a significant revenue reversal would occur.
+This estimation can involve management's judgment that includes assessing factors that are outside of the Company's influence, such as: likelihood of regulatory success; availability of third party information; and expected duration of time until achievement of the event.
 These factors are evaluated based on the specific facts and circumstances.
-If it is probable that a significant revenue reversal would not occur, the value of the associated milestone is included in the transaction price.

 Event-based milestones are recognized in the period that the related event, such as regulatory approval, occurs.
-Milestone payments that are not within the control of the Company, such as approval from regulatory authorities, or where attainment of the specified event is dependent on the success of a third-party, are not considered probable of being achieved until the specified event occurs.
+Milestone payments that are not within the control of the Company, such as approval from regulatory authorities, or where attainment of the specified event is dependent on the success of a third-party, are not considered probable until the specified event occurs.
 Sales-based milestones are recognized as revenue when the sales-based target is achieved.
 Revenue is recognized from the satisfaction of performance obligations in the amount billable to the customer.

-Revenue associated with future milestones will be recognized when the related event occurs or sales-based target is achieved.
-There are no guaranteed minimum amounts owed to the Company related to license and collaboration agreements.
+Revenue associated with future milestones will be recognized when the related event occurs or the sales-based target is achieved.
+No guaranteed minimum amounts are owed to the Company related to license and collaboration agreements.